 I give Tomo 2/5 stars because of its use of peers that could add a lot more usability if done right to any wellbeing app.
 If Tomo takes my suggestion to change their peer feature to be more like that of AA‘s sponsors, I’d rank this app higher.
 Without the peer aspect of the app, I’d of given this 1/5.

 Where You Can Find Tomo

 You can find the Tomo website by clicking here.
-You can also find their app in both the Google Play store and Apple App Store.
+You can also find their app in both the Google Play store (it doesn’t seem to be on this store anymore) and Apple App Store.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences with Tomo and other wellness apps in the comments section below as well.
 If you want to stay up-to-date with my blog, then sign up for my newsletter below.
 Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.

 Lastly, if you’d like to support my blog, then you can make a donation of any size below as well.
 Until next time,